brettjosh676/brettjosh676/README.md

 ###

 <p align="left">Hey!
-I'm Brett Josh, an aspiring software developer, investor and artist from the Philippines!</p>
+I'm Brett Josh Bernado Binasbas, an aspiring software developer, investor and artist from the Philippines!</p>

 ###